pdanford/DNSResponseTimesMonitor/README.md

 | Request Duration ms (and time of response) | DNS Request Type | Address Looked Up | [Requester Address] |
 |:------------------------------------------:|:----------------:|:-----------------:|:-------------------:|

+`NoRecord` and `NXDomain` are appended to Request Datum Rows that didn't have a successful lookup.

 ### Regarding Terminal Window Size and Scroll Regions
 Terminal scroll regions are supplied by TerminalScrollRegionsDisplay.
 From its readme: